-Amazon donates $8 million to affordable-housing efforts in Seattle, Virginia
+Amazon pledges $3 million to Virginia foundation to support affordable housing

 So, if the entire $3 million donation from Amazon were used to lower the cost of housing in that way, it would benefit 26 households.

-Amazon’s profit in 2018 was $11.2 billion, on which it paid no federal income tax.
+Amazon paid no federal income tax in 2018 on $11.2 billion in profit.
 Asked whether the company’s $3 million donation was enough given the need for affordable housing in Arlington, Owens said, “I don’t think it would be fair to say that anybody in our community is doing enough.”

+Amazon is helping George Mason and NOVA with the cloud computing degree to expand the tech talent pipeline that it views as crucial to its future growth.
+The two education institutions said they see high demand from students for such training.

+“This is the right degree at the right time,” said Michelle Marks, vice president for Academic Innovation and New Ventures at George Mason.
+“We expect the cloud computing degree will be extremely popular.”

 – – –